Credit: Saaleha Bamjee, Attribution-Share Alike 2.0 Generic license.

 The Aftermath on Track

-In those days, fire fighting equipment was minimal and the track response felt painfully slow compared to modern F1 standards.
+The two wrecked cars continued to burn for a time after the drivers were safe.
+In those days, fire-fighting equipment was minimal, and the track response felt slower compared to modern F1 standards.

 Why This Crash Mattered Beyond the Race

-The Jarama fire wasn’t just another racing accident, it became a catalyst for safety reform.
+The Jarama fire wasn’t just another racing accident; it became a catalyst for safety reform.
 Officials could no longer ignore how vulnerable drivers were to fire.

 A Lasting Image